Skip to content

 The inspector explains what each symbol means, which properties you can edit, and how the part is behaving inside the current circuit.

-1. Add a source and at least one load.
+1. Add a source and one load.

 The current circuit solves cleanly.
 Select a component to see its local explanation and computed values.